 French President François Hollande inaugurated the 12 megawatt Roc du Doun solar power plant last week in Gros-Chastang, Correze, France.
-The plant is owned by La Compagnie du Vent, a subsidiary of ENGIE.

 The Roc du Doun solar power plant is the Limousin region’s first solar power plant with an installed capacity of 12 megawatts.
 Located in the municipality of Gros-Chastang, the plant has approximately 37,000 photovoltaic panels that will produce each year close to 16.8 million KWh, the equivalent of the annual electricity consumption of 7,000 persons.